cdsittampalam/documentation/docs/Partner API.md

 ```

-### Get Trusted Party
+### Return all trusted parties for a company Request

-The Get Trusted Party endpoint lets you find out details of the trusted parties that exist in a company.
-Using the Get Trusted Party endpoint is also useful for finding out the "trusted_entity_id" of a trusted party user that you want to include as a member of a custody group when you create a fund.
+This endpoint lets you find out details of the trusted parties that exist in a company.
+Using the endpoint is also useful for finding out the 'trusted_entity_id' of a trusted party user that you want to include as a member of a custody group when you create a fund.

-In this example. you use the Get Trusted Party request to obtain the trusted party user of Izumi Katsuyoshi that you added in Add Trusted Party.
+In this example. you use make a request to obtain the trusted party user of Izumi Katsuyoshi that you added in 'Add trusted party'.

 #### Request